-F-1 students may apply for off-campus employment if s/he is able to provide evidence of severe, unforeseen economic need.
+F-1 students may apply for off-campus employment if s/he is able to provide evidence of severe, economic need caused by unforeseen circumstances beyond the student’s control.
 When an F-1 student first enters a program of study, s/he must provide evidence of financial support in order to obtain an initial Form I-20.
-However, if there are extenuating circumstances that are out of the control of the student, s/he may be eligible to apply to work off-campus for a period of one year.
+However, if there are extenuating circumstances that arise later and are out of the control of the student, s/he may be eligible to apply to work off-campus for a period of one year.

 - Be in valid F-1 student status